 ●Cardiac asthma − Episodic wheezing and dyspnea are occasionally described in patients with heart failure in the absence of asthma or COPD.
 It is thought that vascular congestion and perivascular edema within the bronchovascular bundles cause narrowing of the bronchi and thereby wheezing.
 (See "Evaluation of acute decompensated heart failure", section on 'Clinical signs and symptoms'.)

 ●Carcinoid tumors − Carcinoid tumors can cause a focal wheeze via obstruction of the airway or diffuse wheezes due to release of neuropeptides that cause bronchoconstriction as part of the carcinoid syndrome.
 Carcinoid syndrome due to bronchial carcinoid tumors is rare and usually associated with large tumors (>5 cm).
-(See "Bronchial neuroendocrine (carcinoid) tumors: Epidemiology, risk factors, classification, histology, diagnosis, and staging".)
+(See "Lung neuroendocrine (carcinoid) tumors: Epidemiology, risk factors, classification, histology, diagnosis, and staging".)

 ●Diffuse idiopathic pulmonary neuroendocrine cell hyperplasia (DIPNECH) – This is a rare disease that occurs most commonly in nonsmoking, middle-aged women.
 It should be considered in patients with wheezing and shortness of breath in patients with severe airflow obstruction not due to asthma or COPD who have high-resolution computed tomography (HRCT) scans showing mosaic attenuation due to constrictive bronchiolitis and small (4 to 10 mm) randomly distributed pulmonary nodules.
 This condition also is considered a precursor of peripheral carcinoid tumors .
-(See "Bronchial neuroendocrine (carcinoid) tumors: Treatment and prognosis" and "Pathology of lung malignancies", section on 'DIPNECH'.)
+(See "Lung neuroendocrine (carcinoid) tumors: Treatment and prognosis" and "Pathology of lung malignancies", section on 'DIPNECH'.)

 ●Occupational causes of nonasthmatic wheeze − Farmers with silo-filler’s disease due to inhalation of a high concentration of nitrogen dioxide can develop acute lung injury, sometimes associated with wheezing.
 Wheezing has also been reported in arc welders.